Inequality and Public Opinion

 The Economic Other: Inequality in the American Political Imagination

-(with Amber Wichowsky, Marquette University, Under Review at The University of Chicago Press)
+(with Amber Wichowsky, Marquette University, Forthcoming, The University of Chicago Press)

 Related Articles and Working Papers

 Condon, Meghan and Amber Wichowsky.
 Forthcoming.
 “Inequality in the Social Mind: Perceptions of Status and Support for Redistribution.”
 The Journal of Politics.

 Condon, Meghan and Amber Wichowsky.
 2015.
 “Same Blueprint, Different Bricks: Reexamining the Gender Gap in Ideology with an Item Response Model,” Politics, Groups, and Identities 3(1): 4-20.

 Condon, Meghan and Amber Wichowsky.
 “Our Status, Our (Political) Selves: How Gender and Inequality Structure Political Efficacy.”
 (Working paper).

 Amber Wichowsky and Meghan Condon.
 2018.
 “Developing Citizen-Scientists: Effects of an Inquiry-based Science Curriculum on STEM and Civic Engagement.”
 The Elementary School Journal.

 Barrios, Elisabet and Meghan Condon.
 2017.
 “The Immigrant Policy Context in Illinois: An Overview, Policy Analysis Framework, and Implications for Illinois Children.”
 Illinois Municipal Policy Journal 2(1): 85-101.
 Presented in expert testimony before the Chicago City Council, 2017.

 Condon, Meghan, Alexandra Filindra, and Amber Wichowsky.
 2016.
 “Immigrant Inclusion in the Safety Net: A Framework for Analysis and Effects on Educational Attainment.”
 Policy Studies Journal 44(4): 424-448.